Meet and greet (warm start, high expectations)

 When to use

-At the door; particularly for unsettled classes or pupils with history of conflict.
+At the door; particularly for unsettled classes or students with history of conflict.

 How to use (steps)